ColumbiaCoding/refactorReactor2/README.md

 * [Credits](#credits)
 ## Description

-We are refactoing code to make the page have better accessability, maintainance and search engine optimization.
+We are refactoring code to make the page have better accessibility, maintenance and search engine optimization.

 ## Links

 <a href="https://columbiacoding.github.io/refactorReactor/">Link to deployed application</a>

 <a href="https://github.com/ColumbiaCoding/refactorReactor">Github Repo</a>